 Just because there are numerous dog breeds out there, it does not mean they are all perfectly suited for every dog owner.

 Thus, determining which dog breed best suits your lifestyle can be a whole job in itself.
-And if this decision is not properly handled, it can be something which ends up haunting you down the road.
+And if this decision is not properly handled, it can be something that ends up haunting you down the road.

 The Chug is a designer crossbreed which combines the Chihuahua and the Pug.